Share this article

 You love understanding human behavior and mental health.
-You want to learn what drives people, what makes them tick, what makes them happy.
+You want to learn what drives people, what makes them tick, and what makes them happy.
 Naturally, an undergraduate degree in psychology was right for you.
 It laid the foundation of your field and assured you it was the path you wanted to pursue.
 Now you’re ready for more and you want to level up in your psychology career with a graduate degree.

 Before you commit to one master’s degree program or the other, though, it’s important to understand the difference between a Master of Arts (MA) and a Master of Science (MS) in Psychology.